dahliacreative/sharetastic/README.md

 ```
 Sharer links are auto generated for available services by default, however you can overwrite these if you wish to use sharetastic simply for social links.
 Current available services are:
 - Facebook
+- Instagram (Disabled by default, Required Param: href.
+To be used as social link only.)
 - Twitter
+- Pinterest
 - LinkedIn
 - Google Plus
+- Flickr (Disabled by default, Required Param: href.
+To be used as social link only.)
 - Email

 ##Themes